Answers to Your Questions About Therapy

 Therapy is a process.
 For healing.
 For you.
 For your relationship.

 Although every therapy session is unique and tailored to each individual and their specific goals, there is a general therapy process that occurs.
-Therapy begins with the intake session, during which I therapeutically gather information on the problem that brings you to therapy as well as the background factors that may be contributing to the problem (such as family of origin, biological, psychological, and social aspects).
+Therapy begins with the intake session, during which your clinician will therapeutically gather information on the problem that brings you to therapy as well as the background factors that may be contributing to the problem (such as family of origin, biological, psychological, and social aspects).
 Information from this session is then used to guide treatment planning and collaboratively develop therapy goals.

 Moving forward, therapy entails learning coping strategies to help increase tolerance of distress, increasing insight and understanding around the factors that maintain the problem that brought you to therapy, and engaging in problem solving to help resolve or transform difficulties.
 Additionally, depending on the reasons why you sought therapy, specific types of interventions may be used to change thoughts and behaviors, increase your comfort level with emotions, foster healthy communication and connection within relationships, and ultimately create healing.
 All of this is experienced in a safe space and is cultivated through the client-therapist relationship.